• On View

 Lower Level Galleries

 In A window to the see..., Raúl de Nieves (b.
-Morelia, Michoacán, 1983) presents an interplay of colored light and poetic prompts to guide visitors on a journey of continual transformation.
+1983 in Morelia, Michoacán, Mexico; lives and works in Brooklyn, New York) presents an interplay of colored light and poetic prompts to guide visitors on a journey of continual transformation.
 Using the everyday materials of acetate and tape, the Brooklyn-based artist has custom-fit his signature “stained glass” to the three immense skylights that span the gallery.
 The lucent window panels transmute the transitional natural light, creating an ever-changing atmosphere inside the gallery, while illuminating a narrative of perpetual becoming told through images of colossal archetypes.
 For de Nieves, the imagery is symbolic of the relationship between the earthly, bodily, material realm and the metaphysical, spiritual, ancestral one.
 By bringing these dimensions together, the artist invites us to imagine what a celestial landscape could be and to temporarily inhabit this infinity of possibility.

 The exhibition title, A window to the see, A spirit star chiming in the wind of wonder…, is also the first line in a poem written by de Nieves while making the “stained glass.”
 Each stanza of the poem corresponds to one of the twenty-one window panels.
 Wrapping the interior of the gallery, the poem invites circumambulation of the space and meditative, inner reflection, while the temple-like seating arrangement at the center of the gallery offers an opportunity to spend extended time in contemplation of the windows above.
 As an immersive experience, de Nieves’s installation is a portal to an alternative world, inspired by the power and possibility of wonder and imagination in daily life.